 In 1861, there was strong opposition to the presence of female volunteers in the camps and hospitals of the Union army.
 Initial wartime volunteers were viewed no differently from “camp followers,” sometimes mistresses and sometimes wives who followed their soldier men.
 Early in the War, “respectable” women could not be seen in a military hospital.

 Dorothea Dix organized a march on Washington demanding that women be allowed to treat Union soldiers.
-She would soon be put in charge of nurses assigned to the U.S. Army.
-She would soon be appointed to organize and outfit the Union Army hospitals and to oversee the vast nursing staff that the war would require.
+She would soon be put in charge of nurses assigned to the U.S. Army and appointed to organize and outfit the Union Army hospitals and oversee the vast nursing staff that the war would require.
 As superintendent of women nurses, she was the first woman to serve in such a high capacity in a federally appointed role.

 Upon her appointment, Dix set standards for nurses that we might find a curious: over 30 years of age; “plain looking”; without curls, only brown or black clothing no ornaments, jewelry, or hoops.
 While these “requirements” sound strange in the 21st Century, Dix’s rules were in place to make it clear that the nurse’s role was to meet the soldiers’ medical needs.
 The women she directed were not to be seen as “camp followers”.